jeffreykegler/old_kollos/notes/misc/strand.md

 be in one of the Earley sets.
 This is a necessary condition, but *not* a sufficient one.
-"Success" is a parse is usually not completely a function of state of the most recent Earley set.
+"Success" is a parse is usually more than just a function of the state of the most recent Earley set.
+Applications often impose additional requirements.
+A common requirement is that
-Application often impose additional requirements -- typically that the completed start rule be in the
+the completed start rule be in the
 Earley set
 built after
 the last token of input
 was consumed.

+For example,
+an Earley parser
-For example, a typical C language program adds a completed start rule to one of its Earley sets many times before the end of input.
+parsing a typical C language source file will add a completed start rule to its Earley sets many times before it reaches the end of input.
-But a C compiler will only call the parse successful if there is a completed start rule in the Earley set produced after reading the last token of input.
+But a C compiler will only consider the parse successful if there is a completed start rule in the Earley set produced after reading the last token of the C language source file.

 In our example,
 the completed start